Amy Lisa Jarvi

 Beyond the classroom and the page, I use writing and public speaking to amplify one central conviction: we can design schools that do no harm.
 Whether through essays, talks, or dialogue with educators and families, I strive to bring the hidden lessons of schooling into public conversation and to imagine better paths forward.

 • Do no harm.
-Schools should never wound the children they serve.
+Schools should never damage the children they serve.

 • Belonging is power.
 Every young person deserves to feel safe, seen, and valued.